JGoytia/node-course-tables/README.md

 # Notes:

-This is my fist program in Node
+This is my first program in Node

 ```
 Options: